BA (Hons) Policing

 Our Careers and Employment Service will provide you with support from day one of your course to ensure you leave Derby as a 'work-ready' graduate - industry aware, motivated and enterprising.
 Throughout your studies, you’ll also benefit from our Personal Development Planning (PDP) scheme which enables you to reflect on your learning and develop your career ambitions.
 The support continues once you’ve completed your course too: you are entitled to further help and guidance from the Careers and Employment Service for up to three years after leaving the University.

 What our students say

-“This degree gives a real and true picture of a career in the Police and is taught by people who know their subjects and can give real examples as they have been there.”
-Becky Edwards, Policing student
+“This degree gives a real and true picture of a career in the Police and is taught by people who know their subjects and can give real examples as they have been there” Becky Edwards

-“A career in the Police has always been my goal, what better way to make that happen than by studying this fantastic degree!”
-Steve Swain, Policing student
+“A career in the Police has always been my goal, what better way to make that happen than by studying this degree, and it is fantastic!”
+Steve Swain

 "I would definitely recommend the University of Derby.
 The teaching is great and the open door policy is second to none.
 Derby offers students a sound education and very good opportunities for progression and employment, staff definitely go that extra mile."
 Emily Ferry, Criminology student